 Until it did – because Umbrella’s researchers were as seemingly eager to meddle in life as they are compelled to feed in death.
 Umbrella is a single-minded entity driven to by monstrous intent.

-‘Resident Evil’ isn’t just a reference to some monsters in a really big house – it’s a reference to the evil within humanity itself.
+‘Resident Evil’ isn’t just a reference to some monsters in a huge house – it’s a reference to the evil within humanity itself.

 One note from the series’ GameCube debut depicts the downfall of Lisa Trevor, the teenage daughter of mansion creator, George.
-We’re provided with a glimpse of her declining mental state as a result of various biological experiments.
-Through this note, we’re briefly exposed to the nature of her living hell.
+We get a glimpse of her declining mental state as a result of various biological experiments.
+This note briefly exposes us to the nature of her living hell.
 We’re invited to imagine her horrific transformation.

-These notes gives our minds more to work with, as they offer a glimpse of how things were in the fall of this single-structure empire.
-That’s the true horror story here, the true tragedy.
+These notes give our minds more to work with, as they offer a glimpse of how things were in the fall of this single-structure empire.
+That’s the real horror story here, the real tragedy.
 Resident Evil feels like an epilogue set dressed by the belongings of the very same people trying to kill us.

-This effect is only bettered in Resident Evil 7, which features a homestead that feels very much inhabited, a place where almost every room – from the kitchen to the garage to the bedrooms – feels like a place interrupted in the process of simply living.
+This effect is better in Resident Evil 7, which features a homestead that feels very much inhabited, a place where almost every room – from the kitchen to the garage to the bedrooms – feels like a place interrupted in the process of merely living.
 A snapshot of the lives of your enemies before they were so, a home video on ‘Pause’.

-In Resident Evil 7, this tragedy is transposed into play.
+Resident Evil 7 transposes this tragedy into play.
 You kill things that are ostensibly people – people without any ideological or financial stakes in the game.
 There’s no visible gain for them, no high-stakes gamble to be made.
 In this scenario, the Bakers can only lose.

 Even on the brink of death, Jack Baker never abandons his mannerisms, ordering your return to the house like a father who found his child wandering too far from the front lawn.

 And your aggression only spurs the Bakers descent into madness, pushing them beyond biological redemption.
-Your mere fight for survival only makes thing worse, as each bullet wound effectively invites the horrors within to manifest themselves.
+Your fight for survival makes thing worse, as each bullet wound forcefully invites the horrors within to manifest themselves.

-And in the opinion of this crumpled blog writer and his questionably named cat, Resident Evil’s atmosphere – the horror, the tragedy, the misery – stands to grow all the stronger for it.
+And Resident Evil’s atmosphere – the horror, the tragedy, the misery – stands to grow all the stronger for it.